Once you have bought a piece of land you will need to submit a planning application to the Local Planning Authority (LPA).

 If you are not able to get free legal representation or help from Planning Aid you will need to employ the services of a private planner and if your case goes to appeal, it is likely to cost you several thousand pounds.

 At a planning hearing or inquiry, the Planning Inspectorate will look at the merits of your case.
 Your chances of success at this stage are better, although nothing is guaranteed.
 Your best chance of success at the appeal stage is if you have strong personal circumstances.
-This usually includes things like the fact that you have nowhere else to go (no other sites available to you) or you need to stay in the area for health and/or education reasons (your children attend the local school, you are registered with the doctor or you work locally).
+This usually includes having no other sites available to you or that you need to stay in the area for health and/or education reasons (your children attend the local school, you are registered with the doctor or you work locally).

-For the purposes of the current planning policy (as of August 2015) ‘Gypsies and Travellers’ means:
+For the purposes of the current planning policy (PPTS 2015) ‘Gypsies and Travellers’ means:

 ‘Planning Policy for Traveller Sites’ is the current planning policy on the provision of caravan sites for Gypsies and Travellers, including Travelling Showpeople.
 It should be read in conjunction with the government’s ‘National Planning Policy Framework’ which was published on 27 March 2012.